ObolNetwork/obol-docs/docs/start/quickstart_alone.md

 Right now, the `charon create cluster` command [used earlier to create the private keys](./quickstart_alone#step-1-create-the-key-shares-locally) outputs a folder structure like `cluster/node*/`.
 Make sure to grab the `./node*/` folders, *rename* them to `.charon` and then move them to one of the single node repos below.
 Once all nodes are online, synced, and connected, you will be ready to activate your validator.
 :::

  This is necessary for the folder to be found by the default `charon run` command.
-Optionally, it is possible to override `charon run`'s default file locations by using `charon run --private-key-file="node0/charon-enr-private-key" --lock-file="node0/cluster-lock.json"` for each instance of charon you start (substituting `node0` for each node number in your cluster as needed).
+Optionally, it is possible to override `charon run`'s default file locations by using `charon run --private-key-file="node0/charon-enr-private-key" --lock-file="node0/cluster-lock.json"` for each instance of Charon you start (substituting `node0` for each node number in your cluster as needed).

  :point_right: Use the single node [docker compose](https://github.com/ObolNetwork/charon-distributed-validator-node), the kubernetes [manifests](https://github.com/ObolNetwork/charon-k8s-distributed-validator-node), or the [helm chart](https://github.com/ObolNetwork/helm-charts) example repos to get your nodes up and connected after loading the `.charon` folder artifacts into them appropriately.
 <br />